Computers at UVM

 - Built-In or USB HD Webcam (≥720p)

-Available in limited Mac models.
-M1 systems are not compatible with all UVM recommended software at this time.
+M1 systems are compatible with most UVM recommended software, though some may require you to install Rosetta 2.
 Please check with your individual school for details.
-For a software compatibility guide for the M1 chip, see Is Apple Silicon Ready?
+For a third-party software compatibility guide for the M1 chip, see Is Apple Silicon Ready? (site not maintained by Apple or UVM).

 Optional features and add-ons